-I live in Atlanta, where it’s nearly impossible to do anything without a car; and even with our Honda Civic, which has about 32 miles to the gallon, I feel like we could be doing better to protect our environment.
+I live in Atlanta, where it’s nearly impossible to do anything without a car.
+Even with our Honda Civic, which gets about 32 miles to the gallon, I feel like we could be doing better to protect our environment.
 But I had always assumed that buying an environmentally friendly car would be too expensive for us, so I set out to find the five cheapest hybrid cars that fit my needs.
 I also looked for cars that are rated highly for safety and would be similarly sized or bigger than a Honda Civic.

 1. Honda Accord Hybrid

 Since I’ve long driven a Honda, I wanted to check Honda’s options first.
 The Accords aren’t what they used to be; they are now roomy and sleek.

 With an average of 48 mpg and a fuel tank capacity of 14.8 gallons, I feel like this would take us far.

 It also has excellent safety ratings from the Insurance Institute of Highway Safety, and I feel confident in its longevity and reliability.
 But $29,605 is a bit much for me, so I kept searching.